An Afternoon With Paddy Sweeney

 After a trip Ireland of around three weeks Paddy returned to Tesco to do some shopping only to be told by a member of staff he could not leave Charlie tied inside the porch.
 An altercation then took place which left Paddy feeling somewhat unwelcome in Tesco.

 This incident which took place a few weeks back prompted Paddy, armed with two posters to hold a protest outside the Tesco store today.
-There were a lot of passing by who offered their support to Paddy, in the time I was there people were bringing him various items and indeed the cafe staff in Tesco brought him some toast.
+There were a lot of people passing by who offered their support to Paddy, in the time I was there people were bringing him various items and indeed the cafe staff in Tesco brought him some toast.
 Some looked on and could not really work out why this 90 year old man was sitting outside Tesco with his dog, one lady while I was there offered him some spare change!

 Let’s take Tesco and whatever happened between Paddy and the member of staff out of the equation for moment and also remove all the emotion from the situation.
 What you left have is a very well liked and respected elderly man sitting outside with his dog, and for what?
 The answer poor communication and lots of assumptions.